Annual performance review template

 - What makes you the best fit for the position?

-- What work tasks come easiest to you?
+- What work tasks are most effortless for you?

 - What can I do better to help you reach your goals?